ndk/cv_resume/README.md

 * **2013 March - 2014 November: Senior Software Developer at Amustware**

-  Amustware is a startup that created parental control solutions based on linguistic analysis
+  Amustware is a startup that created parental control solutions based on linguistic analysis.

   **Responsibilities:**
   - Designing the architecture of the system from scratch